 You won’t have any issues with finding a place to eat.
 Head to the food court on the first floor for Sanrio shaped foods or the fourth floor for restaurants.
 We didn’t try any foods as we think theme park foods look adorable but don’t necessarily taste good.

 Where to Stay in Tokyo

 While you can easily take the subway to get to Puroland from central Tokyo, you may consider staying overnight at Keio Plaza Hotel in Tama.
 It’s one of the fun themed hotels to stay in Tokyo!
 If you can’t get enough of Hello Kitty, there are specific Hello Kitty rooms available and you can also have Hello Kitty themed breakfast.
-Check for availability and make a reservation for Keio Plaza Hotel.

 Need other options?
 Click here to find accommodations when you’re in Tokyo!